You expect a beautiful smile with beautiful teeth from orthodontic treatment. But, What to do if you have gaps in teeth after braces?

 Do retainers close gaps after braces?

-The retainer can close gaps after braces if it’s too small.
-However, braces fix all the gaps before the end of the orthodontic treatment.
+The retainer can close gaps after braces are removed if it’s too small.
+But, before the orthodontic treatment is finished, braces close all the gaps.

 To do that, you need a special retainer that can put pressure on closing the gaps.
 Your orthodontist will give it if you need it.